Lullabot/d8_custom_migration/README.md

 to the specific fields and content types on a particular site.
 So it should be used as a starting point for your own custom code!
 This code has been used successfully to migrate real-world sites, but your mileage may vary!**

 This module contains custom migration code for miscellaneous D8 fields and content.
-It will force a number of custom fields that don't currently have migration handling to migrate, including node reference, user reference address, geofield, and geolocation.
+It will migrate a number of custom fields that wouldn't otherwise work, including node reference, user reference address, geofield, and geolocation.
 It also adds handling for converting numeric formats to text formats, limiting the blocks that are migrated in, and otherwise provide a way to step in and adjust a migration.